 Sunflower Granny Squares

-You can create this Sunflower granny square using scrap yarn that you have lying around.
-Sunflower is a symbol of loyalty, adoration, and longevity, so it makes a wonderful gift for loved ones and friends.
+Create a garden of sunflower grannies using yellow scrap yarn that you have lying around.
+The sunflower is a symbol of loyalty, adoration, and longevity, so it makes a wonderful gift for loved ones and friends.

 Crochet Sunflower Appliqué Square

 Looking for something different?
 You'll love these unusual granny square patterns that feature everything from cupcakes to pizza to peacock feathers.

 Strawberry Granny Square Pattern

 Granny Square Cupcake Pattern

 Crochet Peacock Feather Square